-Moreover, as a professional working 12-hour shifts, his work timings necessitated a study plan for highly effective GRE® preparation that covered all the required areas in a way that didn’t interfere with his schedule.
+Moreover, as a professional working 12-hour shifts, his work timings necessitated a study plan for highly-effective GRE® preparation that covered all the learning in a way that didn’t interfere with his schedule.

-So if you’re wondering whether a busy schedule can come in the way of a high score, it’s nothing that can’t be solved with the help of a well-structured GRE® Preparation study plan, woven around your existing commitments without interfering with them.
+So if you are wondering whether a busy schedule can come in the way of a high score, our answer is , 'not really, you can overcome it'!
+There is nothing that cannot be solved with the help of a well-structured GRE® preparation study plan, woven around your existing commitments without interfering with them.

 eBook: The perfect 30-day study plan for a 320+ score

-You can follow the following steps to make a study plan for ensuring that your GRE® Preparation is completely tailor-made to suit your needs:
+You can follow the steps given below to create a study plan and ensure that your GRE® preparation is completely tailor-made to suit your needs:

-Step 1:Take the GRE® diagnostic test and determine your strengths and weaknesses
+Step 1:Take the GRE® diagnostic test to determine your strong and weak areas.

-- 1 hour 15 minutes for the Verbal section: Half of this time should be spent on Reading Comprehension.
-Learning 30 words a day for a good GRE® vocabulary.
+- 1 hour 15 minutes for Verbal: Spend half of this time on Reading Comprehension.
+Learn 30 words a day for a good GRE® vocabulary.

 Step 3:Brush up your knowledge of AWA topics.
-A good AWA score can really strengthen your application, even more so if you’re applying to a research-oriented or thesis-heavy program such as a Ph.D.
+A good AWA score can really strengthen the value of your application, more so if you are applying to a research-oriented or thesis-heavy program such as Ph.D.

-Step 4:Once you have covered all the topics in all the sections, take Mock tests and at least 3 full-length online practice tests to familiarize yourself with the pattern, features and timing of the GRE® before you experience the real deal.
+Step 4:Once you cover all the topics in all the sections, take mock tests and at least 3 full-length online practice tests to familiarize yourself with the pattern, features and timing of the GRE® before you experience the real deal.